MS-DOS: Competition

 On microcomputers based on the Intel 8086 and 8088 processors, including the IBM PC and clones, the initial competition to the PC DOS/MS-DOS line came from Digital Research, whose CP/M operating system had inspired MS-DOS.
-In fact, there remains controversy as to whether QDOS was more or less plagiarized from early versions of CP/M code.
+There remains controversy as to whether 86-DOS was plagiarized from early versions of CP/M code.
 Digital Research released CP/M-86 a few months after MS-DOS, and it was offered as an alternative to MS-DOS and Microsoft's licensing requirements, but at a higher price.
 Executable programs for CP/M-86 and MS-DOS were not interchangeable with each other; many applications were sold in both MS-DOS and CP/M-86 versions until MS-DOS became preponderant (later Digital Research operating systems could run both MS-DOS and CP/M-86 software).
 MS-DOS originally supported the simple .COM, which was modeled after a similar but binary-incompatible format known from CP/M-80.
-CP/M-86 instead supported a relocatable format using the file extension .CMD to avoid name conflicts with CP/M-80 and MS-DOS .COM files.
+CP/M-86 instead supported a relocatable format using the filename extension .CMD to avoid name conflicts with CP/M-80 and MS-DOS .COM files.
 MS-DOS version 1.0 added a more advanced relocatable .EXE executable file format.

 Most of the machines in the early days of MS-DOS had differing system architectures and there was a certain degree of incompatibility, and subsequently vendor lock-in.
 Users who began using MS-DOS with their machines were compelled to continue using the version customized for their hardware, or face trying to get all of their proprietary hardware and software to work with the new system.

-In the business world the 808x-based machines that MS-DOS was tied to faced competition from the Unix operating system which ran on many different hardware architectures.
+In the business world, the 808x-based machines that MS-DOS was tied to faced competition from the Unix operating system; the latter ran on many different hardware architectures.
 Microsoft itself sold a version of Unix for the PC called Xenix.